Battle of Puketutu: Battle

 Kawiti's men refrained from shooting their weapons until the British were in close proximity and then opened fire.
 This caused a number of casualties among the British.
 The fighting then reverted to combat at close quarters.
 Then, a number of warriors, led by Haratua, an ally of Heke, sallied out from the pā, making for the 70 soldiers that had been left at the breastwork.
 Just prior to this, a red flag had been raised and lowered within the pā; Cowan speculates that this was a signal to Kawiti's men.
 These soldiers were pushed back but by then, Kawiti's forces had been dispersed back to the bush so the remainder of the British regathered and advanced on Haratua's party.
 More hand-to-hand fighting ensued and the Māori withdrew to the pā.

 In the meantime, Kawiti had regathered his forces and, as Haratua and his men withdrew into Heke's pā, mounted yet another attack on the British.
 The exhausted British sailors and soldiers had to switch fronts and meet Kawiti's attack in one final skirmish.
 The Māori were driven off, taking to the bush.
 A quarter of the British attackers had become casualties since the commencement of battle.
 Acknowledging the effect of the engagement on his men, Hulme ordered a retreat.
 The fighting had lasted for over four hours and sporadic gunfire from the pā continued until sunset.

 Nene's taua of 300 warriors was not actively involved in the attack on the pā but provided cover fire as the British forces withdrew from the field.
 Crosby notes that this was likely to have been important in deterring Heke's men from sallying from the pā and attacking the soldiers as they cleared the battlefield of the British wounded during their withdrawal.
+As the British made their way back to Nene's pā at Ōkaihau, rain set in.

 The British casualties amounted to 13 killed and 30 to 40 wounded.
 Two of the wounded later died.
 Māori losses were higher; around 30 killed, the majority being from Kawiti's taua.
 Another 50 or so were wounded.
 Kawiti himself was wounded and was fortunate to not have been killed; falling to the ground, he had been overrun by the British who had been ordered to kill any wounded warriors to prevent them reengaging in the battle.
 Burrows arranged for the burial of the British dead, which Hulme had left behind, on the battlefield after being requested to do so by Heke.